docker/docs/content/faq/security/single-sign-on/idp-faqs.md

 Yes, bot accounts need a seat, similar to a regular end user, having a non-aliased domain email enabled in the IdP and using a seat in Hub.

-### Does Docker plan to release SAML just in time provisioning?
+### Does Docker plan to release SAML Just-In-Time (JIT) provisioning?

-The SSO implementation is already "just in time".
-Admininstrators don't have to create user's accounts on Hub, they can just enable it on the IdP and have the users sign in through their domain email on Hub.
+The SSO implementation is already Just-In-Time.
+Administrators don't have to create user's accounts on Hub, they can just enable it on the IdP and have the users sign in through their domain email on Hub.

 ### Will there be IdP-initiated logins?